clintyr/football-shenanigans/README.md

  - ClubGoalsAndAppearances, IntlGoalsAndAppearances
 ##### Purpose
 Scraper inserts directly into our database to avoid making excessive requests to the website and speeds up our initial program and problem of interest, "Have these players played together?"
+All the tables are populated by scraping pages of each player.
+Any league/team/nation not seen before is added.
+Coverage quickly grows.
 ### Queries and Analysis
 #### Have these players played together?
  - Input: two names of footballers